Rate-induced tracking for concave or d-concave transitions in a time-dependent environment with application in ecology

-The existence of the limit equations has a fundamental advantage with respect to other parametric-variation analysis, as that of $x'=h(t,x)+\gamma$.
-In this last case, the existence of a bifurcation point (which can be proved under coercivity and concavity or d-concavity properties on $h$) does not necessarily imply the collision of two hyperbolic solutions: their limits at the bifurcation point may be two different solutions (although they are no longer uniformly separated).
-But, in our analysis, this is not the case: their limits at the bifurcation value are the same solution.
-In the skewproduct language, this means that our equation corresponds to a point in its hull for which the two semicontinuous equilibria obtained as limit of the hyperbolic continuous equilibria take the same value (which happens at least at a residual set of points in the quasiperiodic case).
-As a result of this property, the finite-time Lyapunov exponents (FTLEs) calculated along a locally pullback attractive solution of the transition equation are efficient early-warning signals (EWS) to alert of the proximity of a tipping point: the sign of these FTLEs changes from a negative to positive over time when $c$ is close to a critical vale.
+It is important to keep in mind that nonautonomous saddle-node bifurcations can also admit more complicated dynamics at the tipping point.
+For example, a bifurcation point for \eqref{eq:4Dlambdaparamteric} (whose existence can be proved under coercivity and concavity or d-concavity properties on $h$) does not necessarily imply the collision of two hyperbolic solutions into a nonhyperbolic one: their limits as $c\to c_0$ may be two different solutions (although they are no longer uniformly separated).
+However, the existence of the limit equations \eqref{eq:4pastequationgamma-} and \eqref{eq:4futureequationgamma+} with maximal number of hyperbolic solutions guarantees that a nonautonomous saddle-node bifurcation for \eqref{eq:x'=f(t,x,Gammac(t))} always entails that two hyperbolic solutions limit uniformly at the same unique nonhyperbolic solution as $c\to c_0$.
+In the skewproduct language (see Appendix \ref{appendix1}), this means that our equation corresponds to a point in its hull for which the two semicontinuous equilibria obtained as limit of the hyperbolic continuous equilibria take the same value (which happens at least at a residual set of points in the quasiperiodic case).
+As a result of this property, the finite-time Lyapunov exponents (FTLE) calculated along a locally pullback attractive solution of the transition equation are efficient early-warning signals (EWS) alerting to the proximity of a tipping point: as the parameter $c$ approaches the critical value, the sign of the FTLE changes from negative to positive over time.